DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/data-shaping/grouping.md

 Date-time values support the following group intervals.

 > [!NOTE]
-> Examples in the table below are formatted using the default settings.
-To learn how to customize format settings, see [Formatting Data](formatting-data.md).
+> Examples in the table below are formatted with the default settings.
+To learn how to customize format settings, see the following help topic: [Formatting Data](formatting-data.md).

 | Group interval | Description | Examples |
 |---|---|---|